On this page

 - you spend more than 50 percent of your working hours in your company

-- the Dutch Tax and Customs Administration (Belastingdienst) considers you as entrepreneur who qualifies for income tax
+- the Dutch Tax and Customs Administration (Belastingdienst) considers you an entrepreneur for income tax

 Working for clients